 Specialty coffee has been around for quite some time now.
 Nevertheless, it’s only as of relatively recently that it stepped up into high-gear on a global basis.
-To such an extent that it’s become the norm for millions of coffee fans the world over who prefer the kind of coffee that’s truly special.
+To such an extent that it’s become the norm for millions of gourmet coffee fans the world over who prefer the kind of arabica coffee that’s truly special.
 Perhaps even exclusive.

 The third wave coffee movement, as it’s commonly referred to, is something that’s been going on all around you for a number of years now.
 Even if you haven’t noticed it happening, it’s no doubt been right there in front of you.
-In fact, if you’re a true coffee fan, you’ve also probably dived head-first into the whole thing personally.
+In fact, if you’re a true speciality coffee fan, you’ve also probably dived head-first into the whole thing personally.
 Single origin and artisan beans, dollops of milk replaced by full-blown works of milky art – all the kinds of things that make the humble everyday coffee into something so much more.

 But what exactly does this third wave coffee movement refer to?

 Well, as the name quite rightly suggests, third wave coffee represents that third identifiable and major coffee movement to come along.
 The first wave having come about all the way back at the time when coffee first hit the mainstream.
 Both in the US and UK alike, coffee came out of nowhere a few generations back to suddenly become the drink of choice for tens of millions of everyday consumers.
 So much so that it eventually overtook tea in Great Britain of all places.
 Once unthinkable, but it went and happened!